kappapiana/script/README.md

 It's just a collection of random scripts, some can be useful, some are not.

-I invite you to check out  create_toolchain.sh (to create an environment to use the stuff in [Howdyadoc][3334e9b6]).
+I invite you to check out `create_toolchain.sh` (to create an environment to use the stuff in [Howdyadoc][3334e9b6]).

   [3334e9b6]: create_toolchain.sh "Howdyadoc"

-Also w4l2wrapper.sh could be useful: it allows interacting with your camera and exploring the settings you can change.
+Also `v4l2wrapper.sh` could be useful: it allows interacting with your camera and exploring the settings you can change.
 Very useful if you know a bit of digital imaging, improvements could be substantial.
+A wrapper to v4l2 (Video for Linux 2), a set of libraries to manage webcams.

 ## Future